What are the different uses of medical images?

 Ultrasound is another department that relies on medical imaging: The ultrasound technician uses images of frequency waves to help diagnose diseases or disorders in a patient.
 Ultrasound technology is most commonly employed in hospitals and clinics, where technicians may be called technologists or assistants, depending on the facility.
 Common ultrasound specialties include obstetrics, gynecology, and mammography.
 Employment opportunities may be available in hospitals, doctor’s offices, and often specialty offices.
 The minimum educational requirements may consist of vocational programs, diploma programs, and various degree programs.

-See also How do I choose the best Catholic seminary?
+See also How do I get the MCSE certification?

 Medical imaging technicians and technologists may have an associate’s degree, although radiologists and radiologists often require a more advanced degree.